ddhartma/Experiment-Design/README.md

     - ***Long enough run time*** for the experiment to account for changes in behavior based on time of day/week or seasonal events.
     - ***Practical significance*** of a conversion rate (the cost of launching a new feature vs. the gain from the increase in conversion)
     - ***Consistency*** among test subjects in the control and experiment group (imbalance in the population represented in each group can lead to situations like [Simpson's Paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox))

+# A/B Testing Case Study II <a name="A_B_Testing_II"></a>

+Setting:
+- Fictional productivity software company
+- Goal: increase revenue.
+- At the moment: Software can be downloaded free of charge, for a 7-day trial.
+After the end of the trial pay for a license
+- Idea: change the layout of the homepage to make software more attractive.
+More downloads more potential purchases

+Work to do:
+- Funnel
+- Define metrics to track
+- Experiment sizing
+- Perform statistical tests
+- Conclusions wrt the effectiveness of the new homepage

+## Defining the Goal <a name="Defining_the_Goal"></a>
+Before we do anything else, the first thing we should do is specify the objective or goal of our study:

+    Optimizing homepage layout will increase the number of users and hence purchases

+## Building a Funnel <a name="Building_a_Funnel"></a>
+= activities that a user will take on the site that are relevant to measuring the success (wrt the goal)

+- A straightforward flow might include the following steps:

+    1. Visit homepage
+    2. Visit download page
+    3. Sign up for an account
+    4. Download software
+    5. After 7-day trial, software takes user to license-purchase page
+    6. Purchase license

+- Possible problems:
+    - User might drop from the flow after each step

+- Atypical events:
+    - might be users on the homepage who aren't new users
+    - Users don't come back after exactly seven days.
+Some come back earlier or some later

+## Deciding on Metrics <a name="Deciding_on_Metrics"></a>
+- Based on the Funnel

+    - Choose ***unit of diversion***: the point at which we divide observations into control and experiment groups groups
+    - This can affect metrics as well
+    - What metrics to track the ***success*** of the experimental manipulation
+    - Define ***invariant*** and ***evaluation metrics***

+- A ***cookie-based diversion*** is best for control and experimental group splitting.
+    - We can split randomly visitors on their ***initial visit***
+    - it's fairly reliable for tracking

+- ***Metrics***: keep track of the number of cookies that are recorded in different parts of the website
+    - number of cookies on the homepage (absolute count)
+    - number of cookies on the download page (absolute count)
+    - number of cookies on the account registration page (absolute count)
+    - the number of licenses purchased through the user accounts (absolute count)
+    - software includes usage statistics that we could track
+    - proportion of downloads out of all homepage visits (ratio)
+    - License purchases vs. number of registered users, downloads or number of cookies (ratio)

+- ***Invariant metrics*** are measures that are equal in control and experimental groups
+- ***Evaluation metrics*** are measures are different in both groups and measure experimental manipulation

+    ![image28]

+## Experiment Sizing <a name="Experiment_Sizing"></a>
+- take a look at the running time of the experiment

+    Historical data
+    - 3250 unique visitors per day, with slightly more visitors on Friday through Monday, than the rest of the week.
+    - There are about 520 software downloads per day (a .16 rate)
+    - 65 licenses purchased each day (a .02 rate).
+    - In an ideal case, both the download rate and license purchase rate should increase with the new homepage;
+    - A statistically significant negative change should be a sign to not deploy the homepage change.
+    - However, if only one of our metrics shows a statistically significant positive change we should be happy enough to deploy the new homepage.
+    - Bonferonni correction is needed due to multiple testing

+    Goal:
+    - detect an increase of 50 downloads per day (up to 570 per day, or a .175 rate).
+    - How many days do we need to collect data at 5% Type I error rate and at 80% power?

+    Calculation:
+    - start rate = 0.16
+    - goal rate  = 0.175
+    - Bonferonni correction -> 2 metrics -> alpha = 0.025
+    ```
+    # example of using statsmodels for sample size calculation
+    from statsmodels.stats.power import NormalIndPower
+    from statsmodels.stats.proportion import proportion_effectsize

+    # leave out the "nobs" parameter to solve for it
+    NormalIndPower().solve_power(effect_size = proportion_effectsize(.175, .16), alpha = .025, power = 0.8,
+                                alternative = 'larger')
+    Output:
+    9724 visitors
+    ```
+    - visitors per day in each group ~ 3250/2 = 1625
+    - days needed = 9724 / 1625 ~ 6

+    Possible problem:

+    - Time between download and purchase a license about seven days.

+    Solution

+    - Add approximately seven days of safety

+## Validity, Bias, and Ethics <a name="Validity_Bias_Ethics"></a>

+Validity:
+- ***Construct validity***: the evaluation metrics are directly aligned with the experimental goals
+- ***Internal validity***: is maintained by performing an experiment with properly-handled randomization
+- ***External validity***: given, as we are drawing from the full site population and there's no other population involved

+Bias:
+- ***novelty bias*** as being a potential issue.
+However, we don't expect users to come back to the homepage regularly.
+Downloading and license purchasing are actions we expect to only occur once per user, so there's no real 'return rate' to worry about.

+Ethic issues:
+- A standard popup to let visitors know that cookies are used to track user experience on the site will likely suffice.
+- The largest ethics principle we should be concerned about is data sensitivity.
+- No sensitive data is required for the metrics,
+- Do evaluations without investigaing any individual outcomes.

+## Analyze Data <a name="Analyze_Data"></a>
+- data was collected for 29 days
+- daily counts for
+    - The number of unique cookies
+    - Number of downloads
+    - Number of license purchases
+- daily counts are attributed to each group: the experimental group with the new homepage, or the control group with the old homepage

+- Check the invariant metric
+    - The number of cookies assigned to each group
+    - If there is a statistically significant difference detected, then we shouldn't move on to the evaluation metrics right away
+    - Possible issues: problem with the group-assignment procedure, or with the cookies

+- Evaluation Metrics
+    - Assuming that the invariant metric passed inspection,
+    - Download rate (total number of downloads divided by the number of cookies)
+    - License purchasing rate (number of licenses divided by the number of cookies)

+## Draw Conclusions <a name="Draw_Conclusions"></a>